This isn't necessarily an off grid story but if you like old Cowgirl/boy tubs check it out!!

 These two elements of heavy trimming and watering enabled me to harvest my first crop of grapes in 2022.
 My neighbor came over and after cracking open some decent red wine we harvested it all in about 2 hours.
 She even stayed to de-stem the four boxes.

 I was able to harvest four boxes of grapes for the six vines that were producing (the whole vineyard is about 60x25'.
 That size is a good start and not too overwhelming.
 I bought everything I needed for about $250.00.
 So I won't have much of an expense next year.
 After processing I only have about 4 gallons of wine- and some was spilt (typical of beginner wine making!!!).
-I look forward to more grapes next year and to increase yield for the future, I just cleared a new section for more vines.
+I look forward to more grapes next year.
+To increase my yield for the future, I just cleared a new section for more vines.

 AFTER 12 YEARS of using Rain water....I installed a solar well!

 The RPS SOLAR PUMP KITS: are the best!
-I ordered the RPS400 solar panel kit without the solar panels and they sat in my shed for months until I had time to put it in.
+I ordered the RPS400 solar panel kit without the solar panels The panels were from renology and I orderred 4 which in retrospect might have been more than needed for my 100 foot away water tank (about 80 ft away with 60 ft rise).
+They sat in my shed for months until I had time to build the arbors.

 FIRST THE DITCHES: This week I finished about 50 feet of ditches.
-A 20" deep ditch for the water line to connect the well into the house supply line (goes up to tank).
-Another to connect the electrical conduit from well to rps controller, and a small line from a pre installed wire from generator to the converter next to the controller.
-The converter is a dc to ac box with an auto switch so in the winter I can turn on the generator and the converter senses it and switches on the pump bypassing the solar.
+A 20" deep ditch (according to frost line in our county) for the water line to connect the well into the existing house supply line.
+Another to install the electrical conduit from well to rps controller.
+In addition there was a separate small ditch from a pre installed #10 wire from generator to the converter.
+Converter was placed next to the controller.
+The converter is for situaltions when you want to pump well and there is no light.
+It is a dc to ac box with an auto switch so in the winter if there is low light I can turn on the generator and the converter senses it and switches on the pump bypassing the solar.

 SOLAR ARBOR FOR WELL: I built another solar arbor just for the solar well.
-It four renology 100w 12v panels for the RPS400 Pump.
+Built of pressure treated 4x4 and 2x6s, I then mounted four renology 100w 12v panels for the RPS400 Pump.
 After using the RPS calculator, it seemed I could have used the smaller 200 pump.
 But I opted for the bigger pump and four panels.
-In the end it wasnt necissary but I am glad to have too much rather than too little power.
+In the end it wasn't necissary but I am glad to have too much rather than too little power.

 WELL HEAD AND PIPING: After deciding on 1" pipe not 3/4, I used brass fittings for the well seal.
-I used conduit leftover from my solar system for the #12 submersable electrical well wire.
+I used black poly pipe for the water line up.
+Then attached the #12 submersable electrical well wire.
 After some research I decided to add a faucet onto the brass T on well head to do testing and maybe water the garden directly when pumping the well.
-BUT have to remember to NEVER leave pump on when faucet is turned off!
-Well until I finish the poly line to tank.
+BUT have to remember to NEVER leave pump on if both water valve(to gravity tank) and faucet is turned off !

-TESTING: The next day I emptied the well of 150 gallons of water.
+TESTING: Once the poly pipe was added to gravity tank and the sensor installed inside the tank it was ready to test.
+The next day I emptied the well of 150 gallons of water.
 It took about one hour.
 I noticed when the sun wasn't full on the panels it ran weaker, but it did rise to about 100psi at full sun.

 I haven't had money or time to finish up my house bathroom the way I want it yet.
 So I threw together an outside shower a few years ago.
 But this year the crude shower setup had to go.
 I replaced it with my new improved cowgirl shower.